 2. What’s your starting point and the best plan to deliver your ECM goals?

-To successfully introduce an Enterprise Change Management strategy, an organization needs a level of change management maturity, which requires a significant investment of time and effort.
+To successfully introduce an Enterprise Change Management strategy, an organisation needs a level of change management maturity, which requires a significant investment of time and effort.

 When working with clients we use our Change Management Maturity model with the four levels shown below to:

-- assess the organization’s current maturity level and our starting point
+- assess the organisation’s current maturity level and our starting point

 - determine the gap to being able to develop the level of ECM needed to support change demands

-- build a development roadmap and the most realistic timeframe for building enterprise agility into the organization.
+- build a development roadmap and the most realistic timeframe for building enterprise agility into the organisation.

 Each of the Change Management Maturity levels, beyond the purely technical at level 0, has its own standards that must be achieved to master that stage of maturity.